 Posted by Roberto Miano, MD | May 2018

-Roberto Miano, MD, compares transperineal versus transrectal access for prostate biopsies.
+Roberto Miano, MD, compares transperineal versus transrectal access for prostate biopsy.
 He argues that transperineal is safer in terms of infectious complications and more accurate for detecting cancer versus a transrectal approach.
-Therefore, it is essential that clinicians receive proper training for the procedure.Read More
+He also discusses proper clinician training, the transperineal approach in MRI-guided fusion biopsy, and emerging software for a local anesthesia free-hand technique.Read More